 We are staffed by:

-- Two clinical psychologists: Director Dr. Pat Ponto and Clinical Director Dr. Alan Hill
+- Two clinical psychologists: Director Dr. Pat Ponto and Associate Director Dr. Alan Hill

 See the Counseling Center Web site